intersective/pfas-design-system/content/components/tabs.md

 ---

-## Icon Tabs
+## Icon + Text Tabs

-Icon tabs are primarily used where space is constrainted, i.e. mobile device.
+Icon + text tabs are primarily used where space is constrainted, i.e. mobile device.

+{{< component-figure src="/img/components/tabs/icon label tabs.png" >}}
+  Icon + text tabs
+{{< /component-figure >}}

+This style of tabs is usually preferred over icon-only tabs because of added usability.
+Note there is no active indicator.

+---

+## Icon-only Tabs

+Icon-only tabs are primarily used where space is constrainted, i.e. mobile device.

 {{< component-figure src="/img/components/tabs/icon tabs.png" >}}
-  Icon tabs
+  Icon-only tabs
 {{< /component-figure >}}

-Icon tabs do not have active indicator bars.
+Use this style of tabs only when the icons are very well-understood.

 ---